-By using Kenyan materials whenever we can, or importing them from neighbouring region, not only we support our economy, but we promote intra-Africa trade, critical for our continent’s economic development and growth, and hence poverty reduction
+By using Kenyan materials whenever we can, or importing them from neighboring regions, not only do we support our economy, but we promote intra-Africa trade, critical for our continent’s economic development and growth, and the corresponding poverty reduction.

 We support the creation of a local robust supply chain while reducing our impact on the environmental and promoting the people behind it